 To celebrate the end of classes, over 15,000 Arizona State students gather for their infamous undie run tradition.
 One of the nation’s hottest student bodies remove their clothes for charity and proceed to run around the Tempe campus half-naked.

 Quadfest is an annual off-campus block party, a four-day celebration at the end of the semester.
 Students organize their Quadfest into the houses and streets off campus.
 The event has seen a large police presence, especially during the 2009, when officers wrote 600 citations and made 80 arrests.

 8. UC Davis Picnic Day

 Picnic Day is the university’s annual open house for current and prospective students, families, alumni, faculty, and stuff.
 This is the most celebrated day of the year, with a number of exhibitions and presentations.
 It is an event that has seen over 100,000 visitors a year.

 One day a year, students at Pomona take advantage of living in Southern California by heading to the mountains in the morning for some skiing and then finish the day relaxing on the beach.
 Not too many students have the luxury to do both in one day, so students look forward to a tradition.

 10. Cornell Dragon Day

 Every spring, students from the College of Architecture dress in crazy costumes and parade around with a giant homemade dragon on campus with many spectators following.

 There are so many cool events that some students, when choosing a college, check out different college traditions.
-Also, you may get benefits from Considering the Reasons to Study Abroad.
+Also, Check Out the Washington College Stereotypes!
 As you have understood, there is not enough time for studying.
 Thankfully, experts at WriteMyEssayOnline.com can help with all assignments!